How to Design a Successful Google Ad

 divider line - article continues below this section

 Your website is an online brochure.
-It needs to have substantially more information for search engine optimization and less focus on leads.
+It needs substantially more information for search engine optimization and less focus on leads.
 But it has too much information for online direct response digital advertising.

 Hopefully, your website will encourage potential clients to call you when they find it in the organic search results.
 But when a potential client responds to a direct response online ad, the viewer needs to find exactly what they are looking for.